Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

       ![The prompt to restart your computer, shown after rolling back a driver.](./img/installing-and-updating-drivers/troubleshooting/hardware-change-restart-prompt.png)

+3. Alternate method (Safe Mode with Command Prompt)

-   Or if you can't access the normal safe mode, you may try and access Safe Mode with Command Prompt and execute the following commands in Command Prompt (replace `not_working_driver` with the driver that isn't working):
+   If you can't access the normal safe mode, you may try and access Safe Mode with Command Prompt and execute the following commands in Command Prompt (replace `not_working_driver` with the driver that isn't working):

    ```text
    DISM /Image:C:\ /Get-Drivers
    DISM /Image:C:\ /Remove-Driver /Driver:not_working_driver.inf
    ```

-3. You should see something like this:
+   You should see something like this:

    ```text
    Found 1 driver package(s) to remove.